PointSlice: Accurate and Efficient Slice-Based Representation for 3D Object Detection from Point Clouds: Experiments

 Additionally, according to the method proposed in \cite{pillarnext}, increasing the convolution kernel size can improve model accuracy.
 Inspired by this, we further expanded the subm3d convolution kernel size in the 2D-SRB and 2D-EDB modules from 3 to 5.
 As shown in \cref{waymovalidation}, the experimental results demonstrate that this adjustment improved the model's accuracy by 0.3 L2 mAPH while maintaining an inference speed of 14.6 FPS.

+Finally, we analyze the class-specific performance.
+We observe that the performance drop compared to heavy voxel-based baselines is primarily concentrated in the Pedestrian and Cyclist categories.
+This can be attributed to the geometric sensitivity of these vertically elongated objects to the slicing operation, combined with their inherent point sparsity.
+However, this limitation is effectively mitigated by the scalability of our architecture.
+As demonstrated in our Scalability Analysis (see ~\cref{scalabity testing}), increasing the depth of slice interaction (e.g., stacking additional 3D SRBs) significantly enhances the feature extraction capability for these small objects, successfully narrowing the accuracy gap while retaining a competitive efficiency advantage.

-\textbf{Results on nuScenes.} As shown in \cref{nuscenes}, PointSlice achieves state-of-the-art results on the nuScenes validation set, with a mAP of 66.74.
+\textbf{Results on nuScenes.} As shown in \cref{nuscenes}, PointSlice achieves state-of-the-art results on the nuScenes validation set, with a mAP of 66.7.
 As indicated in \cref{nuscejian}, in terms of parameter count, PointSlice has 0.45× fewer parameters than SAFDNet and achieves a 1.08× faster inference speed.
 On the nuScenes test dataset, our model achieved an outstanding performance of 67.6 mAP, demonstrating higher detection accuracy compared to the efficient models PillarNet-18\cite{pillarnet} and \cite{voxelorpillar}.

-\textbf{Results on Argoverse2.} To further validate our model's detection performance in long-range and multi-class scenarios, we conducted experiments on the Argoverse 2 validation set.
-As shown in \cref{argvo} and \cref{argojian}, the results show that PointSlice achieves an mAP of 38.7, with a 1.0\% reduction in accuracy compared to the state-of-the-art SAFDNet, but with a 1.10$\times$ faster inference speed and 0.66× fewer parameters.
+\textbf{Results on Argoverse 2.} To further validate our model's detection performance in long-range and multi-class scenarios, we conducted experiments on the Argoverse 2 validation set.
+As shown in \cref{argvo} and \cref{argojian}, PointSlice achieves an mAP of 38.7, with a 1.0 mAP reduction compared to the state-of-the-art SAFDNet, but with a 1.10$\times$ faster inference speed and 0.66$\times$ the parameters.
 These results further demonstrate the efficiency of our model.